(Last updated on October 14, 2020)

 - Please dress appropriately for the exam, as you will be recorded.

 - Laptop or Desktop Only: Tablets or mobile devices may not be used to take the exam.
-Windows and Apple devices are acceptable.
+Windows, Apple, and Chromebook devices are acceptable.

 - Chrome: We strongly recommend Chrome, which may be downloaded here for free.
 If you must use a browser other than Chrome, try Firefox.
 Safari is not recommended.